Want to raise little ones with good manners? Here are some tips on teaching table manners to your toddlers and preschoolers.

 It ain’t easy teaching table manners, mama!

 But how should we go about teaching table manners?
-Let’s break it down.

 There’s no reason our children should reach adulthood without learning table manners.
 In fact, the earlier we teach them, the easier it will be.
 Once certain habits become ingrained, it’s difficult to rid ourselves of them.

 Set Clear Expectations

 As with anything in parenting, we cannot expect certain behaviors of our children if we don’t first teach them what we expect.
-Tell your child clearly what you expect.
+When teaching table manners, tell your child clearly what you expect.